Chandrahasa: Childhood

-Prince Chandrahasa was born to a raja of the Deccan, bearing six toes in his left foot, an inauspicious sign.
+Prince Chandrahasa was born to a raja of Kerala, bearing six toes in his left foot, an inauspicious sign.
 The raja was slain in battle, and his queen followed him in the funeral pyre, leaving their son destitute.
 The child's maid fled with him to the kingdom of Kuntala, but passed away three years later without having revealed the identity of the prince.
 Chandrahasa grew to fend for himself, finding a shaligrama, a sacred marble of Vishnu, that served as his talisman.

-One day, Dushtabuddhi (the wicked-minded one), the minister of the king of Kuntala, was performing the annasantarpane, the ceremony of feeding the people.
+One day, Dushtabuddhi (the wicked-minded one), the minister of the king of Kuntala, was performing the annasantarpaṇa, the ceremony of feeding the people.
 The priests who had gathered there noticed the royal features of Chandrahasa and told the minister to take special care of the boy.
 But Dushtabuddhi, who had evil designs, wished to usurp the throne, and hence sought to dispose of the boy.
 He hired some mercenaries for this purpose, who took the boy captive in the jungle and prepared to kill him.
-Unable to perform the dirty deed, they slice off his sixth finger and showed it to Dushtabuddhi as evidence of Chandrahasa's death.
+Unable to perform the dirty deed, they slice off his sixth toe and showed it to Dushtabuddhi as evidence of Chandrahasa's death.
 Kalinda, a vassal of Kuntala, saw the child wandering and crying in the jungle.
 As he had no children of his own, he brought him home and raised him as his own son, naming him as Chandrahasa, since his faced radiated like the moon whenever he laughed.
 Chandrahasa learnt all the aspects of a princely education and was designated as his foster-father's heir.
 Dustabuddhi visited Chandanavati, the kingdom of Kalinda, and caught sight of Chandrahasa, realising that he had been deceived.
 He wrote a letter to his son Madana, asking Chandrahasa to be his messenger.